 - Transportation.
-As the region grows and traffic becomes more congested-and travel becomes less predictable-Round Rock and its surrounding communities will need to address public transportation challenges. - Public facility needs include improvements to aging facilities that need repair, maintenance, and expansion, as well as ADA improvements to existing facilities.

-- Public service needs include health care, services for low-income residents, youth activities, affordable childcare, food security, support services for people experiencing homelessness, utility assistance, and better language access for persons with limited English proficiency. - Code Enforcement needs to provide property inspections and follow up actions directly related to the enforcement (not correction) of state and local codes. - COVID-19 needs include food and housing payment assistance; grants to small businesses; and test kits.
+As the region grows and traffic becomes more congested-and travel becomes less predictable-Round Rock and its surrounding communities will need to address public transportation challenges. - Public facility needs include improvements to aging facilities that need repair, maintenance, and expansion, as well as ADA improvements to existing facilities. - Public service needs include health care, services for low-income residents, youth activities, affordable childcare, food security, support services for people experiencing homelessness, utility assistance, and better language access for persons with limited English proficiency. - Code Enforcement needs to provide inspections and follow up on actions directly related to the enforcement (not corrections) of state and local codes.